Wordle and beyond: How games are impacting publisher newsletters

 There are likely a variety of reasons, and these are not confirmed by The New York Times, but here are some thought starters:

-The New York Times leverages games like Wordle, not just as standalone products but as integral parts of their and newsletter strategy.
+The New York Times leverages games like Wordle, not just as standalone products but as integral parts of their subscription and newsletter strategy.

 Wordle was played more than 2 billion times in 2022, according to The New York Times.